soos3d/SpectraX/README.md

 ## System Architecture

-SentriX has been streamlined into a clean, modular architecture:
+SpectraX has been streamlined into a clean, modular architecture:

 ```
 root/